 The wearing time of Tinnitus SoundSupport will decrease as you increase the level above 80 dB(A) SPL.
 The fitting software automatically displays a warning when the hearing aid exceeds 80 dB(A) SPL.
-See Max wearing time indicator next to the tinnitus fitting graph in the fitting software.
+For more information, in the fitting software, next to the tinnitus fitting graph, see the Max wearing time indicator.

-If the volume control is deactivated
+The volume control is deactivated